Are you planning a trip to the Windy City and are looking for some of the best day trips from Chicago?

 In order to get the full experience, it’s recommended to spend at least an hour and a half walking around the garden.
 However, plenty of visitors like to spend a couple of hours here to take in the beautiful nature.

-Keep in mind that the entrance fee is $11 for adults and $10 for people over 62 years old.
+Keep in mind that the entrance fee is $13 for adults, $12 for seniors, $11 for students and military, and kids under 5 are free.
 Also, note that the gardens are open seasonally from May till the end of October.

 Be sure to check out one of the guided tours meant for all ages or spend some time strolling along the beautiful paths.

 When you’re finished at the gardens, you can grab a bite to eat at the Fresco at the Gardens restaurant.

 Driving Time: 1 hour, 31 minutes